DLBPointon/File_Parsing/README.md

 A FASTA parsing script created for use at Sanger and during the BSc Bioinformatics apprenticeship at ARU

 ## Instructions
-The fastaparsing.py file is the main object of this repository.
-Due to the location of many peoples python environment being in odd places there is a one time extra bit of work you need to perform unless your ok with using scripts with: '$ python script'.
+The fastaparsing.py file is the central object of this repo.
+The goal was to create a script which could:

-To use the ./ of script usage then you will be requirefd to insert the path of your python env into the shebang header (#!).

-This can be acheived with typing '$ which python' into the commandline.
-The full path of this one line will then need to replace the /usr/bin/python found after the shebang in the first line of fastaparsing.py script.
-This is a typical default python env location.

-Opening of the script via your usual editor (nano, vim or sublime) is possible via the command line.
+- Split a given multi-line FASTA into multiple files each containing a user-defined number of complete entries per file.
+- Chunk a given file into multiple files based on the user-defined number of base pairs.
+- Surgical (snip), would make a new file with the contents of a slice, the slice would be controlled by the user defined start and end co-ordinates.
+- Joiner will concatenate all files in a given directory into one user-labelled file.

+Once ready to use call the script with ./ (or your chosen method) fastaparsing.py (the file name) -h (the help function).
+This will return the full user instructions for using this script, file nomenclature and behaviours.

 ## Change-log